-In summary, psychology is a very broad and rapidly developing field of science which offers so much insight to humans about themselves the world and its aspects which influence their thoughts, emotions, and behavior.
-Muslim psychologists and counselors use this empirical knowledge, combining with Allah’s revelation and teachings, to equip clients with practical tools for times of life crisis, to offer explanation to their sufferings, and to provide them with a new perspective about themselves or their situations.
+Psychology is a very broad and rapidly developing field of science.
+It offers so much insight to humans about ourselves and how the world influences our thoughts, emotions, and behavior.
+Muslim psychologists and counselors use this empirical knowledge, combining with Allah’s revelation and teachings, to give clients practical tools for times of life crisis, to offer explanation to their sufferings, and to provide them with a new perspective about themselves or their situations.

 Allah says in the Quran: